music

 The Cut

 What I mean by cutting: a lyric that arrives before your defences are up.
 A melodic phrase that matches the emotional content so precisely that the melody and the feeling become the same thing.
 A production choice that opens space exactly where the vulnerability is.
-Debbie does all three of these, sometimes simultaneously, in songs that are short and compact and hit without announcing that they're going to hit.
+Debbie does all three of these, sometimes simultaneously, in songs that are short and compact and hit without announcing that they are going to hit.

 Manchester Now

 I want to say something about the Manchester music community that produced Debbie, because it would be easy to focus entirely on her as an individual and miss the collective context that individual talent requires.
 There are other artists, other writers, other producers operating in the same space, creating the environment in which her particular voice could emerge and be heard.
 That environment is not passive.
-It actively shapes what's possible, what gets made, what gets heard.
-Debbie is excellent and she is also a product of a place and a community that deserve recognition alongside her.
-The fact that she's making music this good is partly evidence of a scene that continues to function.
+It actively shapes what is possible, what gets made, what gets heard.

 View all